 - 3pm – 9pm – Sun

 Dinner see’s the Breakfast style options removed for more entree style dinner options.
 There are more meats added to the carvery and hot seafood options are added, snow crab legs. hot shrimp, Salmon, and mussels.
-There is a Sushi Station, which serves basic California rolls, salmon nigiri and such like.
+There is a Sushi Station, which serves basic California rolls, salmon nigiri, and such like.

-there are a few other random items added which will change daily such as Tacos, Paella, and other Entree style dishes but the bulk of what makes the Wicked spoon special is available at brunch as well as dinner so we resist paying the extra for dinner.
+There are a few other random items added which will change daily such as Tacos, Paella, and other Entree style dishes but the bulk of what makes the Wicked spoon special is available at brunch as well as dinner so we resist paying the extra for dinner.

 Whichever you choose, be sure to leave room for the dessert station.

 This is a real wonder.
 Easily one of the best in Vegas and worth coming to the Wicked spoon for in itself.
-To kick-off is the Gelato Stand.
-Featuring some really great flavors such as cherry cheesecake, Salted Peanut Caramel, Nutella and Pineapple Jalapeno Sorbet!
+To kick off is the Gelato Stand.
+Featuring some really great flavors such as cherry cheesecake, Salted Peanut Caramel, Nutella, and Pineapple Jalapeno Sorbet!

-The dessert section is so playful and exciting, unlike so many other buffets where is can feel like an afterthought at the wicked spoon you have to save some room for the dessert.
+The dessert section is so playful and exciting, unlike so many other buffets where it can feel like an afterthought at the wicked spoon you have to save some room for the dessert.
 Oh and the little coconut macaroons…heavenly.